 - Preset: Match – High bitrate, on right side of export window.
 Make sure it’s not on another setting.

 - Output Name: Student name, VideoFinal and project due date.
 Name video file something that you know what the video is about.

 - TV Standard: NTSC, located on right side of export window.

 - Select Export button – Export button is located on bottom right corner of export window.
 The export will take about the same amount of time as the running time of the video you created.

 - Locate your finished video file and review.
 Make changes in project before uploading to YouTube,

 Review the assignment and checklist before uploading to YouTube.
 Make sure you have all the requirements for your video.

 Before exporting and Uploading to YouTube

-- Length of video – The length of the video is at least 35 seconds to one minute in length, depending on editing.
+- Length of video – The length of the video is at least one to three minute in length, depending on editing.
 There’s many ways to edit a video with media clips and title slides.

 - You have adjusted the audio levels to about -6 db, making it easy to listen to and not too loud.
 If the audio meter is not indicating any red levels, you have properly adjusted the audio.

 - The Main Video Title has been updated with your details, along for the edited and produced by with your name and video partner’s names.